Appeals court strikes down key tool used to enforce Voting Rights Act – KION546

 The case at hand centers on a challenge originally brought by the Arkansas chapter of the NAACP and the Arkansas Public Policy Panel to Arkansas’ state House map.

+In his dissent, Chief Circuit Judge Lavenski Smith – a George W. Bush appointee – noted that at least 182 successful Section 2 cases have been brought in the past 40 years, only 15 of which were brought solely by the US Justice Department.

+“Rights so foundational to self-government and citizenship should not depend solely on the discretion or availability of the government’s agents for protection,” Smith wrote.

-An appeal of Monday’s ruling could go to the full 8th Circuit for review, but the matter ultimately could end up before the nation’s high court.
+An appeal of Monday’s ruling could go to the full 8th Circuit for review.
+But the matter ultimately is expected to end up before the nation’s high court, in part because a panel from another appellate court, the 5th Circuit Court of Appeals, recently came to a different conclusion.

-Earlier this year, in a high-profile Alabama redistricting case, the US Supreme Court reaffirmed the use of Section 2 of the Voting Rights Act in ordering the state to redraw its congressional map to guarantee more political power for Black voters.
+Just this year, in a high-profile Alabama redistricting case, the US Supreme Court reaffirmed the use of Section 2 of the Voting Rights Act in ordering the state to redraw its congressional map to guarantee more political power for Black voters.
+The decision surprised many legal observers, given that the high court in 2013 weakened the law by defanging a separate provision of the law that determined which states needed approval from the US Department of Justice or a federal court before they could make changes to their voting procedures and laws.

 The-CNN-Wire